andreacasirry/zt-virtuemarter/README.md

-#VirtueMart-Ext
+#ZTVirtuemarter

-VirtueMart-Ext is a Joomla package contain component, plugin, module.
+ZTVirtuemarter is a Joomla package contain component, plugin, module.

 All of extensions in this package are required VirtueMart 3.0

-#Feature
+## Key Features

 * Product Compare
 * Product Wishlist